lpolovets/lpolovets.github.io/README.md

 #### Supportive checks

-_(These were checks written early on between Humba's creation and the establishment of its focus on deep tech and American Dynamism.)_
+_(These were checks written very early on, between Humba's creation and the establishment of its focus on deep tech and American Dynamism.)_

 🏢 Next gen property management platform.
 📱 Super app for solopreneurs that helps with payments, scheduling, marketing, and more.